OpenDSA/OpenDSA/RST/en/List/StackLinked.rst

 The linked stack can shrink and grow but requires the overhead of a link field for every element.

-When multiple stacks are to be implemented, it is possible to take advantage of the one-way growth of the array-based stack.
-This can be done by using a single array to store two stacks.
+When implementing multiple stacks, sometimes you can take advantage of the one-way growth of the array-based stack by using a single array to store two stacks.
 One stack grows inward from each end as illustrated by the figure below, hopefully leading to less wasted space.
 However, this only works well when the space requirements of the two